-ATC will be responsible for separating traffic in the majority of airspace where UAM aircraft will operate.14 Air traffic controllers will be appropriately trained and qualified in the unique performance characteristics of UAM aircraft.
-They will be aware of UAM-specific routes designed to maintain separation from other airspace users.
+ATC will be responsible for separating traffic in most of the airspace where UAM aircraft will operate.21 Air traffic controllers will be appropriately trained and qualified in the unique performance characteristics of UAM aircraft.
+They will be aware of UAM-specific RNP routes designed to maintain separation from other airspace users.

-While not expected in normal operations, MVSs will be enabled to respond to ATC radar vectors and direct UAM aircraft to clearances and other IFR traffic management instructions.
+While not expected to be a common occurrence, MVSs will be enabled to respond to ATC radar vectors and direct UAM aircraft to follow the clearances and other IFR traffic management instructions.

-4.1.4.1 Leveraging 4D Trajectories
+4.1.4.1 Leveraging UAM RNP Routes

 Due to onboard energy storage limitations, UAM aircraft will require high levels of operational efficiency and predictability.
-They will operate on routes largely unique to their missions; to minimize mission variances, these routes will be planned to minimize encounters with other traffic.
+They will operate on RNP routes largely unique to their missions.
+To reduce mission variances, these routes will be planned to minimize encounters with other traffic.
 As a result, flight plans filed (or updated) just prior to departure should represent high-fidelity projections of the profile that will be flown.

-By design, UAM traffic should demand little tactical intervention and be largely manageable by exception.
-In addition, ATC traffic-flow management will further reduce potential traffic encounters by conditioning traffic flows to balance the demand with available capacity for the forecasted conditions.
+By design, UAM traffic should demand little tactical intervention and be largely manageable by exception if the traffic remains on the filed UAM Route.
+In addition, operator-induced traffic-flow management and pre-coordination with ATC will further reduce potential traffic encounters by conditioning traffic flows to balance the demand with available capacity for the forecasted conditions.